Abraham-Alfred/COMP307-A1/README.md

 **Assignment 1 for COMP307/AIML420**

-- This was my first assignment for COMP307 Introduction to Artificial Intelligence.
+- This was my first assignment for COMP307-Introduction to Artificial Intelligence.

 ________